Have leftover mashed potatoes and don’t know what to do with them? Turn them into these leftover mashed potato waffles for a mess-free lunch!

 • All-purpose flour: You may replace the all-purpose flour with whole wheat flour.

 • The cook time will vary depending on your waffle maker.
-I used a mini waffle maker which took only 2-3 minutes to fully cook.
+I used a mini waffle maker which took only about 3 minutes to cook fully.
 Remove the waffles once they are golden brown and hold together well.
-Avoid lifting up the waffle iron too early.
+Avoid lifting the waffle iron too early.

 • The mixture for these waffles will be thicker than normal waffle batter.
 Test out a small waffle to see if you like the texture.
 If you prefer a thicker batter, add a little more flour, a few tablespoons at a time, until you reach the desired consistency.